Nikolay-Lysenko/servifier/README.md

 pip install uwsgi
 ```

-To start a server, run:
+To start a production server, delete `app.run()` line from `simple_service.py` (it launches demo server) and run:
 ```
 uwsgi --ini uwsgi.ini
 ```

+It may be enough to have just uWSGI.
+However, you can also add Nginx in front of uWSGI as a load balancer and a reverse proxy.

 #### Input Data Validation

 It is possible to configure `servifier` so that requests with invalid data are rejected with a proper error code before your function is called.

-Above example with a simple service can be modified in the following manner:
+The minimal example with a simple service can be modified in the following manner:

 ```python
 from servifier import HandleSpec, create_app